joesb/figuration.al/content/refiguration/refiguration-understanding-and-transformation.md

   - "Ricoeur, *Time* 1, 71."
   - "Ricoeur, *Time* 1, 71."
   - "Ricoeur, *Time* 1, 71."
   - "This is the position, in some sense, in the notion behind the ‘initial sequence’ and a ‘final sequence’ in structuralist narratology (which I shall critique in a future post)— the two are mirrors of each other, with the order of the initial sequence, disturbed and put in jeopardy during the topical sequence, is wholly restored yet utterly changed.
 The end is, to some degree, already present in the beginning.
-Mimesis3 in Ricoeur’s mimetic theory of narrative raises a warning flag over this very idea."
+Mimesis 3 in Ricoeur’s mimetic theory of narrative raises a warning flag over this very idea."
   - "Linda Fisher, ‘Mediation, Muthos, and the Hermeneutic Circle in Ricoeur’s Narrative Theory,’ in *Paul Ricoeur and Narrative: Context and Contestation* (ed.
 Morny Joy; Calgary: University of Calgary Press, 1997), 213 (207–19)."
   - "Ricoeur, *Time* 1, 72.
 Cf. Fisher, ‘Mediation, Muthos, and the Hermeneutic Circle,’ 213–17; Boyd Blundell, *Paul Ricoeur Between Philosophy and Theology: Detour and Return* (Bloomington: Indiana University Press, 2010), 93–94."
   - "Ricoeur, *Time* 1, 72."